sebasgarcep/wasm-compiler/docs/LANGUAGE_DESIGN.md

 Functions are defined using the `function` keyword as follows:

 ```
-function getExampleFirstField(example: Example): Int64 {
+function getExampleFirstField(example: Number): Number {
-    example.i
+    return index(example, 0);
 }
 ```

 Note that the return value is required, even if it can be inferred.
 If the return value is not set it will be assumed to be Void.
-If you wish to early-return or to explicitly return at the end of a function, the `return` keyword can be used:
+To return a value from a function the `return` keyword should be used:

 ```
-function getExampleField(example: Example, fieldNum: Int64): Int64 {
+function getExampleField(example: Array, fieldNum: Number): Number {
-    if (fieldNum == 1) {
-        return example.i;
-    }
-    example.i * 2
+    return index(example, fieldNum) * 2;
 }
 ```